Ayushi12923/team-dashboard-prototype/README.md

  Property Dashboard Prototype

-This is my prototype project for the Saraswati College assignment.
+This is my prototype project.
 Right now I have only set up the basic structure.
 More work will be added in the next few days.

  Current Progress (Day 1)